 A visit to Café Kör is a travel back to pre-war Budapest: This snug downtown restaurant is fitted with bentwood Thonet chairs, a carpeted floor, tightly cramped tables, while the kind waitstaff is donning a formal garb.
 In a city that increasingly prizes international food above its own, Café Kör is a Budapest essential, serving unadulterated, classic Hungarian dishes without twists or updates.

 Before you order, scan the oversized cardboard paper clipped to the wall and listing the daily specials.
-It's hard to go wrong with anything here, but keep a special eye out for the daily-changing soups (€3), the veal paprikash with egg dumplings (€12), and the oversized veal schnitzel with a green salad (€13).
-But best of all is the vegetable stew, főzelék, which is eaten as a main dish in Hungary—for the best experience, pair it with a side of meatballs.
+It's hard to go wrong with anything here, but keep a special eye out for the daily soups, the paprikash with egg dumplings, and the oversized veal schnitzel.
+I also like the vegetable stews, főzelék, eaten as a main course with a side of meatball.
+Mains are €15-20.

 Café Kör owes its success to the ever-present manager Gábor Molnár, who's been overseeing every aspect of the restaurant with a cheerful demeanor since the opening in 1995.
 On weekdays, Kör is the see-and-be-seen lunch spot for Hungarian executives from the nearby financial district; more families come here on Saturdays (the restaurant is closed on Sundays).